mongodb/terraform-provider-mongodbatlas/website/docs/r/third_party_integration.markdown

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find `groupId` in the official documentation.

--> **NOTE:** Slack integrations now use the OAuth2 verification method and must be initially configured, or updated from a legacy integration, through the Atlas third-party service integrations page.
-Legacy tokens will soon no longer be supported.

 ~> **IMPORTANT** Each project can only have one configuration per {INTEGRATION-TYPE}.

 ~> **IMPORTANT:** All arguments including the secrets will be stored in the raw state as plain-text.
 [Read more about sensitive data in state.](https://www.terraform.io/docs/state/sensitive-data.html)